indykiss/DataStructures-Algos/Topics/Hashs_Maps.md

 ## Hash tables

 A hash table is a dictionary like data structure that maps keys to values.
 It allows people to look up a value based off its key.

+Key value pair lookup, with O(1) lookups with O(n) worst case

+Collisions: Here's a limited # of hash codes but infinite possible things to go into the codes.
+So we can have collisions when keys share the same code.

+To prevent collisions, we need to do chaining.
+So basically when there are collisions, we want to store them in a linked list.

     In order to find keys based off values, we need to loop through all values & keys.
 Same w/ arrs.
 Ex:

       const lightBulbToHoursOfLight = {